meghdeshmukh/CSE360_wed_team29/README.md

 1) Set the src folder as the source path for the program in your preferred ide or compiler.

-2) Compile and run Restaurant.java and make sure that the database.txt file is located outside the src folder.
-Otherwise run Application.java to instantiate a dummy application.
+2) Compile and run Application.java to instantiate an application with an owner and dummy customers.
 > Application.java only needs to be run the first time you ever run the program.

+3) Run Restaraunt.java to access the program.

 ## Adding images for items